Elliott Smith: Reaction

 Shortly after Smith's death, a fan memorial was initiated outside Solutions Audio (4334 Sunset Boulevard, Los Angeles, California), the site at which the cover of the Figure 8 album was shot.
 Farewell messages to Smith were written on the wall, and flowers, photos, candles, and empty bottles of alcohol mentioned in Smith's songs were left.
-Since then, the wall has been a regular target for graffiti but is regularly restored by fans.
+Since then, the wall has been a regular target for graffiti and has often then been repainted by fans, covering many of the personal messages.
+Later, in 2017, part of the wall was replaced with a window and moved inside the building.

 Memorial concerts were held in several cities in the United States and the United Kingdom.
 A petition was soon put forth with intent to make part of the Silver Lake area a memorial park in Smith's honor.
 It received over 10,000 signatures, but no plans to establish the park have been announced.
 A memorial plaque located inside Smith's former high school, Lincoln High, was hung in July 2006.
 The plaque reads: "I'm never going to know you now, but I'm going to love you anyhow" referencing Smith's song "Waltz No. 2 (XO)".

 Memorial for Smith at the high school from which he graduated; lyrics from his song "Waltz No. 2 (XO)" are inscribed upon it.

 Since Smith's death, many musical acts have paid him tribute.
 Songs in tribute to, or about, Smith have been released by Pearl Jam ("Can't Keep" on the Live at Benaroya Hall concert album); Sparta ("Bombs and Us"); Third Eye Blind ("There's No Hurry to Eternity", originally titled "Elliott Smith", on the Live from Nowhere Near You, Volume Two: Pacific Northwest compilation); 9 Horses ("listening to the Elliott Smith discography in reverse order", on the album Perfectest Herald); Ben Folds ("Late" on Songs for Silverman); Brad Mehldau ("Sky Turning Grey (for Elliott Smith)" on Highway Rider); Rilo Kiley ("It Just Is", and "Ripchord" from the album More Adventurous); Lil B's 'The Worlds Ending'; Rhett Miller ("The Believer" on The Believer); Earlimart ("Heaven Adores You" on Treble and Tremble); Joan As Police Woman ("We Don't Own It" on Real Life); Phoebe Bridgers ("Punisher" on Punisher); and Pete Yorn ("Bandstand in the Sky" on Nightcrawler, a song jointly dedicated to Jeff Buckley).
 Several tribute albums have been released since his death, including Christopher O'Riley's 2006 Home to Oblivion: An Elliott Smith Tribute, with 18 instrumental covers, The Portland Cello Project's 2014 to e.s., covering six of his songs, Seth Avett and Jessica Lea Mayfield's 2015 Seth Avett and Jessica Lea Mayfield Sing Elliott Smith, with 12 covers incorporating Smith's musical style and their own, and To Elliott, from Portland containing covers by a number of Portland bands.
 Singer Madonna covered his 1997 song "Between the Bars" in 2017.